ice-lab/icestore/README.md

 * **Enough & Extensible**: Cover 80% most common usage scenes and extend the remaining 20% scenes with builtin middleware mechanism.
 * **Class Component Support**: Make old projects enjoying the fun of lightweight state management with friendly compatibility strategy.
 * **Built in Async Status**: Records loading and error status of async actions, simplifying the rendering logic in the view layer.
-* **Typescript Support**: Provide complete type definitions to support intelliSense in VSCode.
+* **TypeScript Support**: Provide complete type definitions to support intelliSense in VS Code.
 * **Optimal Performance**: Decreases the number of view components that rerender when the state changes by creating multiple stores.

 The data flow is as follows: